peterychuang/peterychuang.github.io/content/tech/2016-04-11-flat-plat-blue-gnome-gtk-theme-release.md

 url: /tech/flat-plat-blue-gnome-gtk-theme-release/
 ---

-*Update 17 September 2017: the latest version is out with preliminary support of GNOME 3.26*
+*Update 13 October 2017: the latest version is out with preliminary support of GNOME 3.30*

 ## Flat-Plat-Blue Theme

-Flat-Plat-Blue Theme is a GNOME Shell/GTK Theme forked from [Flat-Plat Theme](https://github.com/nana-4/Flat-Plat) with the following refinements:
+Flat-Plat-Blue Theme is a GNOME Shell/GTK Theme forked from [Materia Theme (formerly Flat-Plat)](https://github.com/nana-4/materia-theme/) with the following refinements:

 * All coloured elements (e.g. check boxes, sliders, switches, etc) are changed into blue to provide a more consistent and comfortable visual experience;
 * The top bar is transparent when no window is maximised (starting from GNOME Shell 3.26);